Find your push with up to $800 off Peloton Treads. Shop Treads

 Benefits of Heart Rate Training

-“The benefits of heart rate training include improved cardiovascular fitness, increased endurance, and better overall health,” says Matt.
-Training for your cardiorespiratory health results in a lower resting heart rate, improved blood flow, and enhanced oxygen delivery to your muscles, adds Peloton Row instructor Alex Karwoski.
+“The benefits of heart rate training include improved cardiovascular fitness, increased endurance, and better overall health,” Matt says.
+Training for your cardiorespiratory health results in a lower resting heart rate, improved blood flow, and enhanced oxygen delivery to your muscles, adds Peloton instructor Alex Karwoski.

 Recovery and injury prevention are also key benefits of heart rate training.
-“By training at the appropriate heart rate zones, you can also prevent overtraining and reduce the risk of injury, as you are not pushing your body beyond its limits,” says Matt.
+“By training at the appropriate heart rate zones, you can also prevent overtraining and reduce the risk of injury, as you are not pushing your body beyond its limits,” Matt says.

 Understanding Your Heart Rate Training Zones